zahidanwar309/MubalooOrgChartTest/README.md

 TestImageDownloader - To test remote image download and set on ImageView (not completed yet)

-TestEmployeeChartActivity - To test UI activity
+TestEmployeeChartActivity - To test List of enployees UI